Last updated November 2, 2022.

 In addition to the basic pot types shown above, DeArmond also utilised:

-1. ‘Stacked’ or twin-gang pots in the Dual Volume Pedal 1620.
+1. ‘Stacked’ or twin-gang pots, as in the Dual Volume Pedal 1620.
 This pedal takes two jack-plug inputs through two electrically separate identical volume pots mounted on a common shaft, working in tandem with two jack-plug outputs.

 2. Stereo Volume Pedal 1622, using two electrically separate identical volume pots mounted on a common shaft.
 One pot controls the Left channel and the other controls the Right channel, with two stereo jacks, one an input and the other an output.

-2. A twin gang pot with two different resistance values is used as the tone controller in the Model 610 Combination Volume and Tone Control pedal.
+A twin gang pot with two different resistance values is used as the tone controller in the Model 610 Combination Volume and Tone Control pedal.

 One definition of a Capacitor is: